GitWorktree.org logoGitWorktree.org

 Error output

-fatal: 'main' is already checked out at '/path/to/repo'
+fatal: 'main' is already checked out at '/home/you/code/acme'